rtcharity/resources.eahub.org/content/learn/glossary.md

 # W

 <a target="_blank" href="https://concepts.effectivealtruism.org/concepts/measuring-healthy-life-years/">Wellbeing Adjusted Life Year (WALY or WELBY)</a> - An extension of standard quality-adjusted life years ([QALY](#qaly))), or disability adjusted life years ([DALY](#daly)) concept to encompass a broader range of wellbeing measures, not just health.

+<a target="_blank" href="https://www.utilitarianism.net/types-of-utilitarianism#welfarism">Welfarism</a> is the view that only the welfare (also called wellbeing) of individuals determines how good a particular state of the world is.
+Welfarism is accepted by <a target="_blank" href="https://www.utilitarianism.net/">utilitarianism</a> and many other consequentialist theories.

 <a target="_blank" href="https://concepts.effectivealtruism.org/concepts/wild-animal-suffering/">Wild Animal Suffering (WAS)</a> - The suffering experienced by non-human animals under natural conditions.